Ericsson/ecaudit/CONTRIBUTING.md

 We're using unit tests, integration tests and mutation tests to make sure that we're testing the right behavior of ecAudit.
 On top of this we verify with PMD to get a consistent, maintainable and predictable code base.
 We're only using Javadoc sparsely since ecAudit don't have a public Java API.
-But in those cases where Javadoc is used, it should be valid and complete.
+In those cases where Javadoc is used, it should be valid and complete.
 The build cycle is also verifying that all source files have a valid license header.

 At the end of this document you'll find a shortlist of useful commands to trigger the different test suites on your local machine.